-Excavators uncovered a medieval Silk Road metropolis in the mountains of Uzbekistan, expanding the known reach of trade networks into rugged terrain.
+Excavators uncovered a medieval Silk Road metropolis in the mountains of Uzbekistan, expanding the reach of the known trade network.

-Excavators uncovered a medieval Silk Road metropolis in the mountains of Uzbekistan, expanding the known reach of trade networks into rugged terrain.
+Excavators uncovered a medieval Silk Road metropolis in the mountains of Uzbekistan, expanding the reach of the known trade network.

-Excavators uncovered a medieval Silk Road metropolis in the mountains of Uzbekistan, expanding the known reach of trade networks into rugged terrain.
+Excavators uncovered a medieval Silk Road metropolis in the mountains of Uzbekistan, expanding the reach of the known trade network.

 Where Silk Meets Snow